SCIDteam/specialization-explorer/Docs/ARCHITECTURE_DEEP_DIVE.md

 AWS CodePipeline and AWS CodeBuild are used to create the Bedrock Knowledge Base and OpenSearch Serverless collection.

+### Why Amazon Bedrock Knowledge Bases?

+Bedrock Knowledge Bases handles the full RAG pipeline out of the box — ingestion, chunking, embedding, and semantic retrieval — without requiring any custom tooling.
+A few reasons this was the right choice here:

+- **Multi-source ingestion** — it natively supports websites, S3 files (CSV, JSON, PDF, etc.), and more, without needing separate ingestion scripts per source type.
+This is what makes the tool adaptable to different domains beyond UBC Science.
+- **Managed embeddings** — there's no need to manage embedding models or vector stores manually.
+Bedrock handles the conversion of content into vector representations and stores them in OpenSearch Serverless automatically.
+- **Semantic retrieval** — queries are matched against the knowledge base using semantic similarity rather than keyword search, meaning the AI retrieves contextually relevant content even when the wording doesn't match exactly.
+- **Always up to date** — adding or updating a data source and triggering a sync is all it takes to refresh the knowledge base.
+No redeployment needed.

 ### Database Schema

 ![Database Diagram](./media/db-diagram.png)